A lot or a little?

 In PREDATORS, a mercenary named Royce (Adrien Brody) wakes up while falling through the sky.
 He crash lands in a weird jungle and finds seven others in the same situation -- including Isabelle (Alice Braga), Edwin (Topher Grace), and Cuchillo (Danny Trejo) -- all fighters, killers, and warriors from different parts of the world.
 They soon discover that they're actually on an alien world and that a race of deadly hunters -- capable of cloaking themselves and reading heat signatures -- is lurking nearby.
 With Royce at the lead, the eight humans must learn to adapt and work together if they hope to survive and possibly find a way back home.

 Is it any good?

 Almost totally abandoning any storylines from the not very good Predator predecessors, this movie is admirably stripped-down and simplified.
 Director Nimrod Antal and producer Robert Rodriguez keep the pace nimble, using the jungle setting for maximum atmosphere.
 Even the rest breaks between attacks contain a tingly sense of dread.

-Families can talk about the film's violence.
+Families can talk about the violence in Predators.
 What impact does it have?
 Is it thrilling and exciting, or disturbing?
 Why?